giantswarm/docs/src/content/advanced/security-policy-enforcement/index.md

 If a workload requires an exception, for example because it has a legitimate reason to run with a less secure configuration, the workload can be excluded from enforcement of a particular policy.

-**Note: under most circumstances, only a cluster administrator will be able to grant an exception.
-Your organization may have a predefined process or offer an automated self-service portal to request one.**
+__Note__: under most circumstances, only a cluster administrator will be able to grant an exception.
+Your organization may have a predefined process or offer an automated self-service portal to request one.

 To exclude a workload from a policy, create a `PolicyException` resource for that workload-policy combination.